BlossomTheme/.github/profile/README.md

-# Blossom Theme
+# Welcome to the Official Github page of Blossom Theme

-## Welcome to the Official Github page of Blossom Theme
+## What is BlossomTheme?

-###### A color theme inspired by Japan's vibrant urban environment, blending bright neon tones and metallic elements to evoke a modern and energetic visual atmosphere.
+- A Sri Lankan open-source initiative curating vibrant color themes with accessibility in mind.
+Our palettes maintain a color contrast ratio of 5.06:1, ensuring readability without compromising aesthetics.
+Join us in blooming the world of design with thoughtfully crafted, inclusive color schemes.

 ![](https://raw.githubusercontent.com/BlossomTheme/Assets/main/banner.png)